 Veteran journalist Joseph Alsop thrived in his role as the right-hand man for Washington’s political elite, influencing both policy and public opinion with his inflammatory columns.
 But as the political certainties of the post-war era began to chip away in the late 1960s, so did Alsop’s authority, both on the page and in his own life.

-Original music and Sound Designer by John Gromada.
+Original music and sound design by John Gromada.

 Includes a panel discussion about Joseph Alsop with author Geoffrey Cowan, playwright David Auburn, and journalist Adam Nagourney of The New York Times.

-Recorded in Los Angeles before a live audience at The James Bridges Theater, UCLA in November of 2013.
+Recorded before a live audience at the UCLA James Bridges Theater in November 2013.